 I love peppermint creams, especially encased in dark chocolate, but you can use whatever chocolate you prefer.
 These are extremely tasty and in my opinion they’re much nicer than anything you can buy from the shop.

 Makes approximately 20 small chocolates, but this of course depends on the size of your mold.

 126g (4.4 ounces or ¾ cup plus 2 tablespoons) sifted icing sugar (I use this brand)

 1 tablespoon (15ml) coconut oil, light olive oil or vegetable oil

 1 tablespoon (15ml) dairy free milk of choice

-A few drops of peppermint essence, to taste
+Add few drops of either peppermint essence, extract or oil, to suit your personal taste

 Approximately 140g (4.9 ounces) dark chocolate (min 70%)

 First make a start on the peppermint filling, mix the icing sugar together with the oil, milk and peppermint essence in a small bowl.
 The mixture will be quite thick.
 Next, place the bowl in the microwave and give a 15-20 second burst until it becomes warm, allow it to cool before using.
 I’ve found by gently heating the peppermint filling, it thickens up nicely when it cools.